mapbox/mapbox.js/API.md

 is _a fast way to interact with maps_ with tooltips and customizable behaviors, and is easy to define and produce in [TileMill](http://mapbox.com/tilemill/).

+## GeoJSON

+The MapBox marker API and the `L.mapbox.markers` interface use [GeoJSON](http://www.geojson.org/), a simple, open standard for geo-data based on [JSON](http://en.wikipedia.org/wiki/JSON) and simple features, like Points and Polygons.

 # Map

 ## L.mapbox.map(element: Element, id: string | url: string | tilejson: object, [options: object])